Skip to content

 Known analyzer limitations

 • Cross-file resolution is project-relative only.
 Imports are resolved relative to the importing file's directory.
+Project-local aliases, annotated helper functions, and annotated custom-module forward() contracts can be imported and reused.
 Third-party packages (e.g. from torch.nn import Linear) are not indexed — only project-local .py files.

 Explicit non-goals for the MVP